Friction stir welding (FSW) is a solid state joining process that uses frictional heat generated by a rotating tool to join materials.

 While friction stir welding provides many advantages, there are a few limitations associated with the process.
 These include:

-- Exit hole left after withdrawing tool from the materials to be joined
+- Exit hole left after withdrawing tool from the materials to be joined; however, this can usually be accounted for in the design of the part or by using run on/off tabs

-- The need for significant down force and traversing forces means that clamping is more substantial than for arc welds
+- The need for significant down force and traversing forces means that clamping on the parts to be joined is more substantial than for arc welds

 Friction stir welding was invented by Wayne Thomas at TWI in 1991, with patents filed in Europe, the USA, Japan and Australia.
 Further work to study the process was undertaken at TWI in 1992 with the project titled, ‘Development of the New Friction Stir Technique for Welding Aluminum.’
 Industrial production using FSW was in progress by the mid-1990s, making it one of the shortest time periods for any welding process to go from invention to widespread use.

 TWI has gone on to develop extensive knowledge of the friction stir welding process over many years of research and development.
-This has led to the creation of a number of varieties and associated processes, such as micro friction stir welding.
+This has led to the creation of a number of variants and associated processes, such as Bobbin FSW, Stationary Shoulder FSW, Supported FSW and AdStir.

 Find out more about TWI’s work